gatsbyjs/gatsby/docs/blog/2018-03-07-why-we-created-the-plugin-library/index.md

 ### The goods 👍

-We liked that these libraries let users:
+We liked when these libraries let users:

 * browse plugins without much clicking
 * refine searches using categories and tags